 Developing Foundational Skills at Home or with Professionals

-Developmental Basics In general, your child should be healthy and settled.
+The bottom step: Developmental Basics.
+In general, your child should be healthy and settled.
 By early childhood, your child should be able to sit erect (indicating good core body strength), and the reflexes that a child was born with should have disappeared.
 Every child is born with a set of reflexes, which are unconsciously connected movements.
 An example reflex is if you lay your finger on the palm of a newborn, the baby grasps your hand.
 The baby doesn’t decide to grasp your hand.
 The baby’s brain just responds to stimulus by closing on the finger.
 Reflexes are actions that aren’t routed through the thinking brain.
 They’re just wired in.

 When a child’s brain develops normally, the brain integrates infant reflexes, so they disappear, typically by age two.
 If you lay your finger into the palm of a typical three-year old, you will no longer see the automatic grasp.